-3308. (a) The-parties-to-any-lease-of-real-or-personal property-may-agree-therein-that-if-such Unless the lease otherwise provides, if a lease shall-be of personal property is terminated by the lessor by reason of any breach thereof by the lessee, the lessor shall thereupon be entitled to recover from the lessee :

-(1) The unpaid rent, including charges equivalent to rent, which had been earned at the time of termination;

-(2) The the worth at the time of such-termination, judgment of the excess,-if-any,-of-the amount of by which the unpaid rent, and including charges equivalent to rent, reserved-in-the-lease for the balance of the stated term or-any-shorter-period-of-time over-the-then-reasonable-rental-value-of-the-premises-for-thesame-period after termination exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided; and

-(3) Any other amount necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom..
+- Sec.
+13. Section 3308 of the Civil Code is amended to read: - 3308. (a) The-parties-te-any-lease-ef-real-er-personal-preperty may-agree-therein-that-if-such Unless the lease otherwise provides, if a lease shall-be of personal property is terminated by the lessor by reason of any breach thereof by the lessee, the lessor shall thereupon be entitled to recover from the lessee: - (1) The worth at the time of award of the unpaid rent, including charges equivalent to rent, which had been earned at the time of termination; - (2) The the worth at the time of such-termination, award of the excess, if any, ef-the amount of by which the unpaid rent, and including charges equivalent to rent, reserved in the lease for the balance of the stated term or any shorter period of time over the then reasonable rental value of the premises for the same period after termination until the time of award exceeds the amount of such rental loss that the lessee proves could have been reasonably avoided; - (3) The worth at the time of award of the amount by which the unpaid rent for the balance of the term after the time of award exceeds the amount of such rental loss that the lessee proves could be reasonably avoided; and - (4) Any other amount necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom.

-The-rights-of-the-lessor-under-such-agreement-shall-be cumulative-to-all .
+(b) The worth at the time of award of the amounts referred to in paragraphs (1) and (2) of subdivision (a) is computed by allowing interest at such lawful rate as may be specified in the lease or, if no such rate is specified in the lease, at the legal rate.
+The worth at the time of award of the amount referred to in paragraph (3) of subdivision (a) is computed by discounting such amount to reflect prepayment.
+The rate of such discount is presumed to be equal to the discount rate for the Federal Reserve Bank of San Francisco at the time of award plus one percent.
+This presumption is a presumption affecting the burden of producing evidence.

+The-rights-of-the-lessor-under-such-agreement-shall-be-cumulative-to-all

-(b) Nothing in this section precludes the lessor from resorting to any other rights or remedies now or hereafter given to the-lesser him by law or by the terms of the lease . ; provided;-however;-that-the-election-of-the-lessor-to exercise-the-remedy-hereinabove-permitted-shall-be-binding upon-him-and-exclude-recourse-thereafter-to-any-other-remedy for-rental-or-charges-equivalent-to-rental-or-damages-for breach-of-the-covenant-to-pay-such-rent-or-charges-accruing subsequent-to-the-time-of-such-termination;--The-partics-to-such lease may-further agree-therein-that-unless-the-remedy-provided by-this-section-is-excreised-by-the-lessor-within-a-specified time-the-right-thereto-shall-be-barred.
+(c) Nothing in this section precludes the lessor from resorting to any other rights or remedies now or hereafter given to the-lessor him by law or by the terms of the lease . ;-previded;-hewever;-that the-election-of-the-lessor-te-exercise-the-remedy-hereinabeve-permitted-shall-be-binding-upon-him-and-exclude-recourse-thereafter-to any-other-remedy-for-rental-or-charges-equivalent-te-rental-or damages-for-breach-of-the-covenant-te-pay-such-rent-or-charges accruing-subsequent-te-the-time-of-such-termination;--The-parties to-such-lease-may-further-agree-therein-that-unless-the-remedy provided-by-this-section-is-exercised-by-the-lessor-within-a specified-time-the-right-thereto-shall-be-barred.

 Comment.
-Section 3308 has been revised to exclude reference to leases of real property because, insofar as the section related to real property, it has been superseded by Sections 1951-1952.6.
+Section 3308 has been revised to exclude reference to leases of real property; insofar as the section related to real property, it has been superseded by Sections 1951-1952.6.
+It is not intended by the elimination of real property leases here or by the enactment of